bendqh1/phccf/README.md

 This program requires a well configured local email server (such as Postfix to work; it redundents the need in a remote email server accessible by a proxy such as sSMTP).

+## Non Git installation

+I recommend to do a non Git installation with Bash shell.

 ## Notes

 * The user's email address should be setted at `contact_form.php`.